AmberWilkie/snack-app/README.md

 - ~~Deploy app for staging / testing~~
 - Figure out how users can find others whose languages match up (interests from AM?)
 - Install a messaging service so users can message each other
-- Style and sanitize params for login, edit user registration
+- ~~Style and sanitize params for login, edit user registration~~
+- ~~Create a nav bar~~
-- Create a nav bar
+- Get Foundation Javascript working for a "real" nav bar
 - Find a cool background image / images to spice the place up
 - Create forums so users can post publicly
 - Install an admin interface so users and forum posts can be monitored for inappropriate activity